 People living under repressive governments might be interested in having a higher level of security than SurfEasy VPN provides.

 Our SurfEasy VPN review has found that it exists.
-There are self-help resources and a ticketing system.
-Also, there is a live chat, but it’s not active 24/7 and the times won’t be convenient for everyone.
+There are self-help resources, support email, and a ticketing system.
+Also, there’s a live chat that is not active 24/7 and the EST oriented times won’t be convenient for those outside the Americas.
 In general, we hated the SurfEasy website – information is not easy to find, and when you do find it, often it lacks clarity.
 The same goes for guides and FAQs – some of the most basic topics seem to be missing from them.

 And here are the annual prices: